microsoft/confidential-ai/inference/README.md

 ./deploy.sh
 ```
 ## Client Setup
-On the client, we will use the Triton client library and examples.
-To ensure that we attest the server before sending inference requests, we will use an HTTP proxy based on Envoy that supports attested TLS.
+On the client, we will use the Triton client library  and sample applications to demonstrate how to setup secure and attested communication between a confidential container group and a client application.
+For attesting the server, we will use an enlightened client-side HTTP proxy based on Envoy, which supports an attested TLS protocol.

-First build the proxy using the following script.
+First build the envory proxy using the following script.

 ```
 cd ../ci